Do Gummy Vitamins Work?

-They may not be a good choice for everyone, including:
+The sticky truth is that they may not be a good choice for everyone, including:

 - Specific dieters: Since many gummy vitamin brands are loaded with sugar, they’re not always a match for low-carb dieters.
 Consider gummy vitamins made with sugar alcohols or natural zero-calorie sweeteners, instead.

 - Vegans: Many gummy vitamin brands contain gelatin, which is made from animal collagen.
 If you’re following a vegan or plant-based diet, or if you’re just not eating gelatin, be sure to check the ingredients.
-Look for products made with plant-based thickening agents like pectin, which is derived from fruits.
+Look for products made with plant-based thickening agents like pectin, which is derived from fruit.

 Should children take vitamin gummies?

 Children should only take gummy vitamins made for children, which are specifically designed to meet their unique nutritional needs.
 Subsequently, if the bottle says, “Keep out of reach of children” and doesn’t contain directions for use by children, that means the product was formulated specifically for adults, so don’t try and guess at dosing for children.

 A word of caution: Always supervise your children when they are taking vitamins and keep the bottle out of reach.
 Not only can vitamin gummies be a choking hazard, but they can also be a little too tempting for some children to stop at the recommended serving size.
 This overconsumption could lead to harmful nutrient toxicities.